World Cardiology 2019

 Track 6: Cardiac Imaging

 A physician may recommend cardiac imaging to support a diagnosis of a heart condition.
-Medical specialty professional organizations discourage the use of routine cardiac imaging during pre-operativeassessment for patients about to undergo low or mid-risk non-cardiac surgery because the procedure carries risks and is unlikely to result in the change of a patient's management.
+Medical speciality professional organizations discourage the use of routine cardiac imaging during pre-operative assessment for patients about to undergo low or mid-risk non-cardiac surgery because the procedure carries risks and is unlikely to result in the change of a patient management.
 Stress cardiac imaging is discouraged in the evaluation of patients without cardiac symptoms or in routine follow-ups.

 - Magnetic resonance

 - Computed tomography angiography

 - Positron emission tomography